nuprl/StenoType/finetune/README.md

 By default, the merged model is saved to disk.
 Setting the `--push_to_hub` argument will upload the merged model to the Hugging Face Hub.

+## Customizing the fine-tuning script

+TODO modify the `run_finetune.py` script with your own config